 Income Tax (Expense) Benefit.
-Our income tax expense was \$1 million for the three months ended March 31, 2017 as compared to an income tax benefit of \$5 million for the three months ended March 31, 2016.
-Our effective tax rates were 14% and 38% for the three months ended March 31, 2017 and 2016, respectively.
+Our income tax expense was \$3 million for the three months ended June 30, 2017 as compared to a \$2 million benefit for the three months ended June 30, 2016.
+For interim periods, our income tax expense is computed based upon our estimated annual effective tax rate.
+Our effective tax rates were 33% and 11% for the three months ended June 30, 2017 and 2016, respectively.
 Our rates generally differ from the U.S. federal statutory rate of 35% as a result of state income taxes and differing, generally lower, foreign income tax rates.
+The 2016 effective tax rate was significantly lower than our federal statutory rate due to forecasted pre-tax losses across all segments including significant pre-tax losses in jurisdictions where there was no corresponding tax benefit.